-Other measures to minimize the risk of hemolysis should include baseline laboratory testing (such as level of hemoglobin and hematocrit) for patients predisposed to developing hemolysis.
-These tests should be conducted 36 to 96 hours after infusion.
+Other measures to minimize the risk of hemolysis should include baseline laboratory testing (such as hemoglobin and hematocrit levels) for patients predisposed to developing hemolysis.
+Doctors should conduct these tests 36 to 96 hours after infusion.

-If hemolysis is suspected, confirmatory laboratory tests should be conducted.
+If hemolysis is suspected, doctors should also conduct confirmatory laboratory tests.

 Transfusion-Related Acute Lung Injury (TRALI):

-Transfusion-related acute lung injury (TRALI) is one of the adverse reactions that may accompany the transfusion of blood products, including intravenous immune globulin products.
+Transfusion-related acute lung injury (TRALI) is one of the adverse reactions that may accompany the transfusion of blood products, including intravenous immune globulin products like Gammaplex.

-Transfusion-related acute lung injury is a clinical syndrome in which there is acute, noncardiogenic pulmonary edema that may occur during or after the transfusion session and is associated with hypoxia.
+Transfusion-related acute lung injury is a clinical syndrome.
+It involves acute, noncardiogenic pulmonary edema that may occur during or after the transfusion session and is associated with hypoxia.

 The signs and symptoms of TRALI may include fever, hypotension, and exudative bilateral infiltrates on a chest radiograph.

-The price for Gammaplex intravenous solution 5% is between $890 and $940 for a supply of 100 milliliters, depending on the pharmacy you visit (9).
+The price for Gammaplex intravenous solution 5% is between $890 and $940 for a supply of 100 ml, depending on the pharmacy you visit .

-The price for Gammaplex intravenous solution 10% is between $1,780 and $1,950 for a supply of 100 milliliters, depending on the pharmacy you visit.
+The price for this intravenous solution at 10% is between $1,780 and $1,950 for a supply of 100 ml, depending on the pharmacy you visit.